God of War (2018 video game): Characterization

 Early in development, it was suggested that Atreus be cut, or his role significantly reduced because of the many developmental challenges and their costs.
-Barlog stated the game could have worked without Atreus, but it would have been completely different, likening it to the 2013 film All Is Lost.
+Barlog said the game could have worked without Atreus, but it would have been completely different, likening it to the 2013 film All Is Lost.
 Barlog said that with just Kratos, it would have been "one character who talks to himself occasionally, but generally, it will be very silent and everyone will talk in old Norse, so that you won't understand anything anybody's saying".
 After hearing Barlog's case, Sony gave him the freedom to incorporate Atreus.
 Lead level designer Rob Davis also noted that Atreus allowed for "significant gameplay and storytelling opportunities that might not otherwise [have been] possible".
 After God of War was revealed at E3 2016, it drew comparisons to Naughty Dog's The Last of Us (2013), a game that also featured a father-child type story and gameplay.
 Barlog felt it was "fantastic" to be compared to that game and found it odd that some people considered the similarities a negative thing.
-Although he did not directly state they were influenced by The Last of Us in developing God of War, he did say, "I think we're all inspired by each other".
-He did, however, use The Last of Us as an example to show the development team how an in-game companion could work without the game becoming an escort mission.
+He said: "I think we're all inspired by each other."
+He used The Last of Us to demonstrate to the development team how an in-game companion could work without escort missions.